folsomcp/LSDpy/README.md

 ### Mask/profile normalization parameters
 Normalizing line depth, Lande factor, and wavelength (nm)

 These parameters scale the LSD profile, or equivalently normalize the line mask, by those values.
-Just depth (the 1st value) is used for Stokes I, and (depth)*(Lande_factor)*(wavelength) for Stokes V.  The LSD profile amplitudes depend on the scaling of the weights in the LSD mask, and mathematically that scaling is arbitrary.
+Just depth (the 1st value) is used for Stokes I, and (depth)x(Lande_factor)x(wavelength) for Stokes V.  The LSD profile amplitudes depend on the scaling of the weights in the LSD mask, and mathematically that scaling is arbitrary.
 These parameters control that scaling explicitly.
 For a detailed explanation see Kochukhov et al. (2010, A&A 524, A5), particularly Sect 2.5 and 2.6.

 The most important point is that the LSD profile should theoretically behave like a line with these parameters for Lande factor, wavelength, and central depth (of an unbroadened line), to the extent that the approximations in LSD hold true.
 A popular choice is to set those parameters to the average from the line mask, but one can also use some round 'reasonable' values.
 Just remember what you used when you measure longitudinal fields or attempt ZDI.